curllog/dsi/dsi-architecture.md

 Native Windows is **not** supported.
 Windows users should run dsi inside WSL.
 Rationale:

 - .NET developers on native Windows typically use Visual Studio, which manages its own SDK installations.
-- Windows requires a separate archive format (`.zip` instead of `.tar.gz`) and different install paths, doubling the surface area of the tool.
-- Scoping to Unix-family keeps the codebase simple and aligned with the "do one thing well" philosophy.

-The crate will fail to compile on non-supported targets via `compile_error!`, producing a clear message rather than a silent/broken binary.

 ---